-We tried 3 different flavors for this vegan jerky review.
-Reuben’s Smokey Carolina BBQ, Pete’s Smoked Black Pepper & Paulette’s Maple Bacon.
+We tried all five flavors currently available for this vegan jerky review.
+Reuben’s Smokey Carolina BBQ, Pete’s Smoked Black Pepper, Paulette’s Maple Bacon, Perfect Pepperoni and Buffalo Dill.
 I picked them up at Whole Foods for $6.99 a bag.
 A little expensive, but pretty on par for a bag of jerky.

 Reuben’s Smokey Carolina BBQ

 The Smokey Carolina was by far my favorite.
-It has a sweetness and a strong vinegary tang.
+I could have easily tore through the entire bag.
+(Ok, I did eat the entire bag) It has a sweetness and a strong vinegary tang.
 It is a punch of flavor with every bite.
-The texture is a bit more chewy than a regular jerky and this was the case for all three flavors.
-I could of easily tore through the entire bag.
-The Smokey Carolina was the only flavor that left me wanting to wipe my hands off from the ‘sauce’.
-Something to keep in mind if you’re on the go.
-It has 12g of protein per serving with 3 servings in the bag.
+The texture is a bit more chewy than a regular jerky this, but this is the case for all the flavors.

 Pete’s Smoked Black Pepper